Áine: Related goddesses

-Áine (Ir. "brightness, glow, joy, radiance; splendour, glory, fame") is sometimes mistakenly equated with Danu as her name bears a superficial resemblance to Anu.
+Áine (Ir. "brightness, glow, joy, radiance; splendour, glory, fame") is sometimes mistakenly equated with Danu, whose name bears a superficial resemblance to Anu.

-"Aynia", reputedly the most powerful fairy in Ulster, may be a variant of the same figure. Áine's hill is located in the heart of Cnoc Áine (Knockainy) in County Limerick, is the hill of the goddess Grian, Cnoc Gréine.
+"Aynia", reputedly the most powerful fairy in Ulster, may be a variant of Áine. Áine's hill is in the heart of Cnoc Áine (Knockainy) in County Limerick.

 Grian (literally, "sun") is believed to be either the sister of Áine, another of Áine's manifestations, or possibly "Macha in disguise".
-Due to Áine's connection with midsummer rites, it is possible that Áine and Grian may share a dual-goddess, seasonal function (such as seen in the Gaelic myths of the Cailleach and Brigid) with the two sisters representing the "two suns" of the year: Áine representing the light half of the year and the bright summer sun (an ghrian mhór), and Grian the dark half of the year and the pale winter sun (an ghrian bheag).
-While Grian's name literally means "the sun" in modern Irish, her name is derived from the Proto-Indo European word *g^{wh}er-, meaning "to be hot" or "to burn" rather than the derivations for sun in other Indo-European languages.
+Due to Áine's connection with midsummer rites, it is possible that Áine and Grian share a dual-goddess, seasonal function (as in the Gaelic myths of the Cailleach and Brigid) with the two sisters representing the "two suns" of the year, Áine representing the light half of the year and the bright summer sun (an ghrian mhór), and Grian the dark half of the year and the pale winter sun (an ghrian bheag).
+Grian's name literally means "the sun" in modern Irish, but her name derives from the Proto-Indo European word *g^{wh}er-, meaning "to be hot" or "to burn", unlike the words for "sun" in other Indo-European languages.